-Betty Parsons and Hugh Steers included in Intimate Companions, a group exhibition curated by Joe Sheftel, at the Mary Heaton Vorse home, Provincetown, RI.
+Betty Parsons and Hugh Steers included in Intimate Companions, a group exhibition curated by Joe Sheftel, at the Mary Heaton Vorse home, Provincetown, MA.

 The institution's press release follows: